Jerry L. Mize

 Instructor

-Jerry L. Mize, MA, MEd, NCC is currently a Full-time Term Instructor in the Department of Psychology at George Mason University and also serve as the Online Undergraduate Program Coordinator for Department.
+Jerry L. Mize, MA, MEd, LPC, NCC is currently a Full-time Term Instructor in the Department of Psychology at George Mason University and also serve as the Online Undergraduate Program Coordinator for Department.

 Jerry’s teaching experience includes teaching both face-to-face and online, in various modalities, and teaching students at 2- and 4- year institutions.
 He is extremely interested in creating courses that guide students in the applicability of course material beyond the classroom (virtual or in person).
 His courses focus on reflection and multiple forms of learning and assessment so students have a well-rounded experience that can fit their needs.
 As online coordinator, he also strives to make sure students have appropriate access and needs met as they navigate through their online program.